This page will be updated as new information becomes available.

-Must I subscribe to Student Health Insurance in the Fall?
+Must I subscribe to Student Health Insurance in the Spring?

 If a student is in Philadelphia, they will need to comply with Student Health requirements by either subscribing to Student Health or providing proof of adequate insurance.
 If a student is in the United States, health insurance is required, but does not necessarily need to be compliant with Penn’s requirements.
 All students are eligible to enroll in PSIP.
 For more information on Student Health, please visit here.

 What mental health resources are available to me if I am having trouble coping with the pandemic and my studies?

 Penn’s Wellness site has links for in person and telehealth services at Student Health Service, Counseling and Psychological Services (CAPS), Campus Health, and Alcohol and Other Drug Program Initiatives.
 You can call CAPS 24/7/365 at 215.898.7021, or drop in during hours at 3624 Market Street, 1st Floor West.

 Spring 2020 courses will be graded according to Penn’s regular grading policies.

 What if I get sick and need to miss class?